What Does Lead Time Mean And How To Reduce It

 - Supply delay = how long the product takes to reach your warehouse from the supplier.

-These two factors combined account for the time it takes for suppliers to fulfill orders.
+These two factors combined account for the time it takes for suppliers to fulfil orders.

 Accounting for manufacturing in lead time